liangliang12/Machine-Learning-soil-dielectric-constant/README.md

 ```

 ## The example to using developed soil moisture and salinity retrieval models
+the retrieval model can be used to retrieve soil moisture and salinity based on the real imaginary part of the soil dielectric constant prediced model and other soil properties
+the developed soil dielectric constant models were saved in the Folder "Forward_models"
+the pathway to predict real or imaginary of soil dielectric constant using the developed soil dielectric constant model

 ```
 #download the model with pkl as local lication